AngelaJovin/AngelaJovin/README.md

 - 👋 Hi, I’m @AngelaJovin currently at University of Dar es salaam(BSc in Computer Science)
 - 👀 I’m interested in web design/development
-- 🌱 I’m currently learning SEO
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on front-end web development and UI/UX
 - 📫 How to reach me angelamwemezi@gmail.com and fineangie@outlook.com